assemble/assemble-boilerplate-blog/README.md

 # assemble-boilerplate-blog [![NPM version](https://badge.fury.io/js/assemble-boilerplate-blog.png)](http://badge.fury.io/js/assemble-boilerplate-blog)

-> Assemble plugin to assist with generating blog pages for posts and archive lists.

-## What is this?
-In a nutshell, this boilerplate has the essential middleware, helpers, templates and (opinionated) configuration necessary to easily create a blog with Assemble.
+> Assemble boilerplate with the essential middleware, helpers, templates and (opinionated) configuration necessary to easily create a blog with Assemble.

 ## TODO
 Things that need to be accomplished: